 - All structures under a single camping permit must be in one place and no more than 3m apart.

 - Don't spread your camp too far, so others can fit in too; rangers will ask you to move structures that have taken up an unreasonable amount of space.

-Camp sites are suitable for: tent camping beside a vehicle, camper trailers, caravans and camping buses.
+Camp sites are suitable for: tent camping beside a vehicle, camper trailers, campervans and caravans.

-- Only a few sites are accessible for camper trailers, caravans and camping buses.
+- Only a few sites are accessible for camper trailers and caravans

 - Small camping structures are recommended here.

 Facilities: Three hybrid toilet blocks are provided in this camping area.
 One has a wheelchair access ramp.